Wednesday, December 6, 2023

 Anyway, I foolishly mentioned to Robert that I was going into town to see the Pinter play, and how much I like these rare flashes of culture that light up the desert night out here in nowheresville, and he begged me to take him along.
 He said the stress of being rejected by his own kind had increased his interest in portrayals of human alienation, which he finds- in daily reviews of human culture telepathically scanned from the Palmdale Public Library- to be the principal theme of our literature.
 I told him that while this made sense, there were laws against taking gila monsters into theaters.
 He argued that I could smuggle him in, and I pointed out the obvious logistical difficulties in doing that.
 But Robert was insistent, claiming it was a matter of his survival, that he needed to see beyond his diminishing horizon, so I relented and found myself in a long line outside the Lancaster Multiplex last Friday evening with a gila monster tucked into my jacket.

-The line was long, not for No Man's Land, but because also showing that night was an apocalyptic disaster film full of brilliant CGI renditions of mega-sized urban infrastructure collapses with attendant human death tolls.
+The line was long, not for No Man's Land, but because also showing that night was an apocalyptic disaster film full of brilliant CGI renditions of monster-induced urban infrastructure collapse with attendant human death tolls.
 The theater was packed with teenagers who had come to see the world destroyed, presumably so they could rebuild it.
 From behind my lapel Robert sniffed the air suspiciously, then muttered (telepathically):

 Jesus, what is it with humans?
 Why do your children crave movies showing your civilization wiped out?
 Has your species lost the allegiance of its young?